To the Members of

 2. As required by Section 143 (3) of the Act we report that:

-iii) The balance sheet statement of profit and loss and cash flow statement dealt withby this report are in agreement with the books of account;
+iii) The balance sheet the statement of profit and loss including Other Comprehensiveincome statement of changes in equity and the statement of cash flows dealt with by thisreport are in agreement with the books of account;

 b.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses